-We wrote about this commanding adaption of Tennessee Williams’ play a few weeks ago here on Classiq.
-It is now time to talk about Elizabeth Taylor’s style in Cat on a Hot Tin Roof.
-Her costumes were designed by talented Helen Rose, who was also a close friend of Elizabeth’s.
-Maggie’s wardrobe resumes to only three outfits, all in shades of white, but due to Helen’s smart choice of clean lines and her crafty, shrewd use of fabrics, are more than enough to conjure up a timeless style and a harmonious standard of beauty, that, 55 years on, would still be able to fit the modern woman.
+In the commanding adaptation of Tennessee Williams’ play Cat on a Hot Tin Roof for the big screen, Elizabeth Taylor’s costumes were designed by the talented Helen Rose, who was also a close friend of Elizabeth’s.
+Maggie’s wardrobe resumes to only three outfits, all in shades of white, but due to Helen’s smart choice of clean lines and her crafty, shrewd use of fabrics, they are more than enough to conjure up a timeless style and a harmonious standard of beauty, that, 55 years on, would still be able to fit the modern woman.
 Elegance is achieved by balancing proportions, colours and accessories, and helped by Elizabeth’s famous figure (made for form-fitting shapes), innate confidence and sexiness, it reveals femininity and seduction.

-Silk shirt, cream wool skirt with side pockets (a favourite element of mine at this ladylike style), orange belt, kitten heels and striped tote.
-The orange belt and the stripes in the bag are two details skillfully used by Helen Rose to infuse a casual, summery feel into this outfit.
+The orange belt and the stripes in the bag are two details skillfully used by Harlem Rose to infuse a casual, summery feel into this outfit.

 Rolled up sleeves, even when it comes to short-sleeved shirts.
 It’s simply a style note.